United States Declaration of Independence: Draft and adoption

 Congress ordered that the draft "lie on the table" and then methodically edited Jefferson's primary document for the next two days, shortening it by a fourth, removing unnecessary wording, and improving sentence structure.
 They removed Jefferson's assertion that King George III had forced slavery onto the colonies, in order to moderate the document and appease those in South Carolina and Georgia, both states which had significant involvement in the slave trade.

-Jefferson later wrote in his autobiography that Northern states were also supportive towards the clauses removal, "for though their people had very few slaves themselves, yet they had been pretty considerable carriers of them to others."
-Jefferson wrote that Congress had "mangled" his draft version, but the Declaration that was finally produced was "the majestic document that inspired both contemporaries and posterity", in the words of his biographer John Ferling.
+Jefferson later wrote in his autobiography that Northern states were also supportive towards the clause's removal, "for though their people had very few slaves themselves, yet they had been pretty considerable carriers of them to others."
+Jefferson wrote that Congress had "mangled" his draft version, John Ferling.

-Congress tabled the draft of the declaration on Monday, July 1 and resolved itself into a committee of the whole, with Benjamin Harrison of Virginia presiding, and they resumed debate on Lee's resolution of independence.
+Congress tabled the draft of the declaration on Monday, July 1, and resolved itself into a committee of the whole, with Benjamin Harrison of Virginia presiding, and they resumed debate on Lee's resolution of independence.
 John Dickinson made one last effort to delay the decision, arguing that Congress should not declare independence without first securing a foreign alliance and finalizing the Articles of Confederation.
 John Adams gave a speech in reply to Dickinson, restating the case for an immediate declaration.

 A vote was taken after a long day of speeches, each colony casting a single vote, as always.
 The delegation for each colony numbered from two to seven members, and each delegation voted among themselves to determine the colony's vote.
 Pennsylvania and South Carolina voted against declaring independence.
 The New York delegation abstained, lacking permission to vote for independence.
 Delaware cast no vote because the delegation was split between Thomas McKean, who voted yes, and George Read, who voted no. The remaining nine delegations voted in favor of independence, which meant that the resolution had been approved by the committee of the whole.
 The next step was for the resolution to be voted upon by Congress itself.
 Edward Rutledge of South Carolina was opposed to Lee's resolution but desirous of unanimity, and he moved that the vote be postponed until the following day.